Search

 Forest temples are divine answers to vacant or over-grown urban lots, courtyards, greenhouse gardens, tiny green patches – wherever you can fit one – and, of course, gardens that naturally incorporate the woods.
 I’ve even experienced one once on the roof of a department store in Central London.

 A forest temple just barely gives the sense of being cultivated and it often has haphazard planting.
-Don’t create a forest temple if you want cut flowers.
+Don’t create a forest temple if you want to cut flowers.
 This is a garden where, instead, you will be able to enjoy the fleeting beauty of an ephemeral or a single stem here and there.
 They can be created from scratch (as is the garden of Clive Rundle) or they can be managed to enhance something that already exists.
 Wherever it is, they are all-encompassing with warmth and patina borrowed from nature.
 Woodland plants, textural trees, green walls, dangling vines, mossy pots, the smell of earth, and the sound of barely trickling water create the mood and fill the senses in this garden.

 Clive Rundels, a person with glasses and a beard, stands in the middle of a lush, green garden filled with various trees and plants.
 They are wearing a dark jacket, jeans, and red shoes.
 An archway made of branches and a birdbath grace this seemingly neglected Victorian garden in the background.

-Clive Rundle’s Neglected Victorian Garden
+Clive Rundle’s Neglected Victorian Style Garden

 A statute of a meditative figure with long hair and intricate adornments sits surrounded by lush green foliage in a neglected Victorian garden.
 The serene statue appears to be made of bronze and is partially covered by natural growth, creating a peaceful, nature-integrated scene.